Digital Graphic Recording

 Choosing a Graphic Recorder:

-The majority of professional graphic recorders will be experienced and highly credible; so I think the most useful thing to do once you’ve ascertained that is to take a look at examples of their work to see if they would be a good fit for what you’re looking for.
+Most professional graphic recorders will be experienced and highly credible; so I think the most useful thing to do once you’ve ascertained that is to take a look at examples of their work to see if they would be a good fit for what you’re looking for.

 Here’s a few things to look for: